 Illustrated introductions to major pieces from the classical repertoire.

-He Ara Pūoro (A Pathway of Song) is a collaboration between Richard Nunns and Radio New Zealand, whereby Richard plays and begins to describe the many traditional Māori instruments in his collection.
+A Pathway of Song: Richard Nunns plays many traditional Māori instruments in his collection.

 From intimate acoustic sessions to epic, sold-out shows at Aotearoa’s best music venues, this is a collection of live contemporary music of all kinds.

 Simon Sweetman tells the stories behind classic Kiwi pop anthems.

 The singer of one of New Zealand's best known songs, Blue Smoke.

 The Rite of Spring is still provocative and disturbing a century after its première caused one of the most sensational scandals in artistic history.

 In which Music 101 indulge their love of lists....